 We will give our feet a rest and ride the Broadway Local to the fourth square on our tour.
 The subway station at Madison Square Park offers fun Subway art, great for a photo op!
 Next stop: Herald Square, directly across from Macy’s Department Store.
 An impressive monument (Photo 6) to the father-and-son publishers of the now-defunct New York Herald stands at the far end of this small park.

 We walk further along Broadway.
-From the size of the buildings on Broadway we can see clearly that the character of the street has changed.
+From the size of the buildings here we can see clearly that the character of the street has changed.
 The 19th-century, lower-rise buildings between Union and Madison Squares have given way to the high-rise office towers of the 20th and 21st centuries.
 We are headed to Times Square, called the Crossroads of the World.

-Times Square is the last square on the Five Squares and a Circle Walking Tour.
+Times Square is the last square on the Five Squares and a Circle Tour.
 It is the only square without a park.
 We will find very little that is green here.
 Instead bright lights, dazzling video displays, rushing traffic and great crowds have replaced any thing that Mother Nature would recognize.
 The ABC-TV studios of Good Morning America (Photo 7) are located in this entertainment hub.

 We jump on the Red Line #1 subway in the Times Square area.
-Having finished with the tour’s Five Squares, we end up at Columbus Circle, with its monument to the Italian explorer.
+Having finished with the tour’s Five Squares, we end at Columbus Circle, with its monument to the Italian explorer.
 In September of 2012 I took advantage of a temporary art exhibit, “Discovering Columbus.”
 The Japanese artist Tatzu Nishi enclosed the sculpture of Columbus (Photo 8) that tops the column in what he called a living room.
 This was a unique, once-in-a-lifetime experience to see this marble version of Cristoforo Colombo at close quarters.